gabrieleara/gabrieleara.github.io/docs/about.md

 For my master thesis, I developed a framework for evaluating the performance of various virtual network switching solutions for Network Function Virtualization (NFV)-like scenarios.
 You can read my master thesis (along with the papers I published on said work) on my [publications](/publications) page.
 I then graduated with a final mark of 110 cum laude/110 in October, 2019.

-## Current Occupation
+### Doctorate years

-From October 2019, I'm a Ph.D.
-Student at [Scuola Superiore Sant'Anna](http://www.santannapisa.it) in Pisa, Italy.
-I proudly work in the [Real-Time Systems Laboratory (ReTiS Lab)](http://retis.santannapisa.it) under the supervision of [Prof. Tommaso Cucinotta](http://retis.sssup.it/~tommaso).
+From October 2019 to December 2022, I've been a Ph.D.
+Student at [Scuola Superiore Sant'Anna](http://www.santannapisa.it) in Pisa, Italy, in the [Real-Time Systems Laboratory (ReTiS Lab)](http://retis.santannapisa.it) under the supervision of [Prof. Tommaso Cucinotta](http://retis.sssup.it/~tommaso).
+During this time, I also spent over 6 months abroad in Switzerland, at the [Integrated Systems Laboratory](https://iis.ee.ethz.ch) of [ETH Zürich](https://ethz.ch), under the supervision of [Prof. Luca Benini](https://ee.ethz.ch/the-department/people-a-z/person-detail.luca-benini.html).

-My research activity focuses in [Emerging Digital Technologies](http://www.santannapisa.it/en/education/international-phd-course-emerging-digital-technologies) and Embedded Systems.
+My research activity focused in [Emerging Digital Technologies](http://www.santannapisa.it/en/education/international-phd-course-emerging-digital-technologies) and Embedded Systems.
 In particular, I conduct research on the energy consumption of real-time tasks on embedded platforms, like ARM-based devices running Linux.

 Check out my [publications](/publications) page for some of the works I contributed to.
+My Ph.D.
+Thesis has already been approved, but it is currently under embargo for a couple of years, due to some topics missing a publication (yet!).

+## Current Occupation

+From January 2023 I am a Postdoctoral Researcher at the ReTiS Lab, following up on the topics that I worked on during my Ph.D. and collaborating to an European Project, [AMPERE](https://ampere-euproject.eu).

 ## Prior Work Experience

 ### Authorship of Books and Book Chapters

-On "odd" years (2013, 2015, 2017, 2019) I typically work as an independent contract author for [Zanichelli editore](http://www.zanichelli.it) (Italy).
+On "odd" years (2013, 2015, 2017, 2019, 2021) I typically work as an independent contract author for [Zanichelli editore](http://www.zanichelli.it) (Italy).
 In the past I collaborated this way to a number of projects, authoring some chapters for high-school textbooks and manuals regarding the essentials of mobile application development for Android OS.
 Refer to my [publications list](/publications) for the full list of my contributions.

 ### High-School Teaching and Tutoring